Crossings states and sets of states in P\'olya random walks: Introduction

+In this paper we study simple random walks, a well-known object of the study in probability theory \cite{Spitzer}.
+The known results on simple random walks can be found in many sources (e. g. \cite{DoyleSnell, Hughes, LyonsPeres, Spitzer}).

-The presents paper considers P\'olya random walks and studies the conditional probability distributions of the number of usual (undirected) and specifically defined (directed) state-crossings, given that being started from the origin, the random walk returns to the same original point.
-The results of the present paper are independent of all of the aforementioned publications and fully self-contained.
-The necessary definitions of undirected state-crossings, different type directed state-crossings, and other related concepts are given later in the paper.
+The present paper studies the probability distributions and expectations of the number of usual (undirected) and specifically defined (directed) state-crossings for random walks in $\mathbb{Z}^2$.
+The definitions of these notions are given later in the paper.
+We also consider multidimensional random walks in bounded areas.

 The time parameter $t$ is a discrete (integer) parameter.
-At time $t=0$, the random walk starts from $\mathbf{0}$, where $\mathbf{0}$ denotes the $d$-dimensional vector of zeros, and after some excursion, it visits $\mathbf{0}$ again for the first time after $t=0$.
+At time $t=0$, the random walk starts from $\mathbf{0}$, where $\mathbf{0}=(0, 0)$, and, after some excursion, it visits $\mathbf{0}$ again for the first time after $t=0$.
 This random stopping time of the excursion is denoted by $\tau$.
-If the stopping time $\tau$ does not exist (i.e. the system never returns to original point $\mathbf{0}$), $\tau$ is assumed to take infinite value.
+For the random walk in $\mathbb{Z}^2$ it exists with probability 1 (see e. g. \cite{Spitzer}).